LukeDowell/flash-chords/README.md

 events.
 I also learned that React renders at least twice by default in strict mode in an attempt to uncover issues, so I am going to spend some time properly setting up all the hooks / update dependencies so that no longer happens since it's causing the event listeners to the MIDI port to be added twice.

+*1/10/2022*

+I experimented with different styles of detecting what chords and notes are being played.
+I'm going to try and have a "virtual" keyboard held in memory that updates based on the MIDI inputs, and any components that care can just query that keyboard to see what is currently pressed.
+I think this will make testing pretty convenient but there are lots of questions still to answer